-For students graduating in the 2020-2021 cohort or beyond who were enrolled in a high-school credit bearing course that was eligible for a verified credit in the spring or summer of 2020, there is no requirement that a student must have also taken the associated Standards of Learning assessment in order to be eligible for a locally-awarded verified credit under the emergency guidelines.
-For students graduating in the 2020-2021 graduation cohort or beyond who earned a standard credit prior to the spring 2020 semester, there is no requirement that the student must have taken the associated Standards of Learning assessment for a second time or earned a score within the 375 - 399 range on the first assessment.
+For students graduating in 2020-2021 or beyond who were enrolled in a high-school credit bearing course that was eligible for a verified credit in the spring or summer of 2020, there is no requirement that a student must have also taken the associated SOL assessment in order to be eligible for a locally-awarded verified credit under the emergency guidelines.
+For students graduating in 2020-2021 or beyond who earned a standard credit prior to the spring 2020 semester, there is no requirement that the student must have taken the associated SOL assessment for a second time or earned a score within the 375 - 399 range on the first assessment.

-Locally-Awarded Verified Credit Process
+Locally-Awarded Verified Credit Process for Students Impacted by the 2019-2020 Extended School Closure